 Your guinea pig can also enjoy several other fruits in moderation.
 Here’s a list of some other safe fruit options for your furry friend:

-- Apples: Apples are an excellent source of Vitamin C. Make sure to remove the seeds and skin before serving.
+- Apples and guavas: Apples and guavas are an excellent source of Vitamin C. Make sure to remove the seeds and skin before serving.

 - Pears: Offer small amounts of pear without seeds and skin for a sweet treat.

-- Strawberries: They are high in antioxidants but can lead to weight gain if fed in large quantities.
+- Strawberries: Strawberries are high in antioxidants but can lead to weight gain if fed in large quantities.
 Limit it to a small piece occasionally.

 - Blueberries: Rich in antioxidants and Vitamin C. Serve only a couple of blueberries to prevent excessive sugar intake.